-The children who were able to listen, and who would at other times in history have been the core of the faithful, still possess lingering doubts about the fabulous option.
+The children who were able to listen, and who would at other times in history have been the core of the faithful, still possess lingering doubts about the fabulous option above.
 At some level they felt alienated by the secular culture which surrounded them.
 They tried to listen to the authorities and were good enough with language to go to university where they were further indoctrinated in anti-Christian ideologies.
 They indulged in sin, for they were told that sin did not exist and vice was virtue.
 They felt anxious and out of place, but they tried to do as popular culture told them.
 They drank and did drugs and watched pornography.
 They had sex and used contraception.
 They applauded gays and immigrants and tried to be sexy and fashionable.
 But somehow it wasn’t enough.
 They felt lost and received no useful guidance.
 They drank to deaden their conscience but still felt bad inside.
-These people of European heritage were the traditional heart of Catholic culture and they are suffering.

 Here we see a compelling expression of the confusion of western youth.
 The lyrics encapsulate many of the uncertainties that young people feel about their place in society and their future prospects.
 This is what has become of us and our society without our traditions and our religion.